 In Simple Terms

-Schema is just a small piece of code added to your HTML that indicates to search engine what a certain page or paragraph is all about.
+Schema is just a small piece of code added to your HTML that indicates to search engines what a certain page or paragraph is all about.
 There’s nothing magical about it.
 Google, Yahoo and Bing are using it to further enhance the artificial intelligence of their search engine.

 The Schema code

 <div itemscope itemtype =http://schema.org/CreativeWork> <h1 itemprop="about"> Why Schema Might be the Next BIG Ranking Factor</h1> <div itemprop="author" itemscope itemtype="http://schema.org/Person"> Author: <span itemprop="name">Sean Si</span> (born <span itemprop="birthDate">September 6, 1988)</span> </div> <span itemprop="genre">SEO</span> <span itemprop="keywords">Schema, SEO, Ranking Factor</a> </div>

 In your browser, this code would look like this:

 Why Schema Might be the Next BIG Ranking Factor

 Do you understand it?

 It’s a bit technical, I know.
 So let me break it down for you:

 Itemscope is a shortcode for specifying what kind of an item you are discussing about.
 It usually comes with the itemtype shortcode which is for tagging your page/entry as to what it is about instead of the search engines depending on the number and placement of your keywords.
 In this example, I used the itemtype CreativeWork because my blog entry falls under that category.